jarvisgroup/jarvis_data_eng_yashar/core_java/twitter/README.md

 in order to run the project type `java -cp target/twitter-1.0-SNAPSHOT.jar "your arguments`

 ###Usage
-1. POST A TWEET
+1. POST A TWEET:<br/>
-    in order to post a tweet, user need to type:
+    in order to post a tweet, user need to type:<br/>
     `post "text you want to post" "latitude:longitude"`
-2. SHOW
+2. SHOW <br/>
-    in order to search for a tweet, user need to type:
+    in order to search for a tweet, user need to type: <br/>
     `show "tweet_id"`
-3. DELETE
+3. DELETE<br/>
-    in order to delete a tweet, user need to type:
+    in order to delete a tweet, user need to type:<br/>
     `delete "tweet_id1,tweet_id2,tweet_id3......"`

 ## Model